PowerDNS/pdns/pdns/recursordist/docs/lua-config/additionals.rst

   :param int qtype:  the qtype number to enable additional record processing for.
 Supported are: ``pdns.MX``, ``pdns.SRV``, ``pdns.SVCB``, ``pdns.HTTPS`` and ``pdns.NAPTR``.
   :param targets: the target qtypes to look for when adding the additionals.
 For example ``{pdns.A, pdns.AAAA}``.
   :type targets: list of qtype numbers
   :param table options: a table of options.
-Currently the only option is ``mode`` having a string value.
+Currently the only option is ``mode`` having an integer value.
 For the available modes, see above.
-If no mode is specified, the default ``"CacheOnlyRequireAuth"`` mode is used.
+If no mode is specified, the default ``pdns.AdditionalMode.CacheOnlyRequireAuth`` mode is used.